madprime/django-get-evidence/README.md

 ### Run server ###

-* You can now run a local version with `python manage.py runserver --settings=getevidence.settings.dev`
+* You can now run a local version with `python manage.py runserver`